-One of Jakarta’s most coveted events of the year, this annual summer festival of indie music, arts, fashion, and food runs for three days and has seen the likes of Phoenix, Dua Lipa, Azealia Banks, Kimbra, Rich Chigga and more performing on its main stages.
-This year’s dates and lineup haven’t been announced yet but we can be sure there’s going to be some big names in there.
+One of Jakarta’s most coveted events of the year, this annual summer festival of indie music, arts, fashion, and food runs for three days and has seen the likes of Phoenix, Dua Lipa, Kimbra and more performing on its main stages.
+This year, get ready for a massive lineup including Bazzi, Nina Las Vegas, Troye Sivan, Rae Sremmurd, 6LACK, Daniel Caesar and legendary Brit award-winning band, Travis.

 Fuji Rock Festival 2019, Japan

-An annual rock festival held in Naeba Ski Resort, the three-day Fuji Rock music festival features more than 200 Japanese and international musicians, making it the largest (and cleanest) outdoor music event in Japan.
-While we don’t know what acts 2018 will rope in, some of the huge names that have graced this festival include Björk, Foo Fighters, Patti Smith, Ed Sheeran and more.
+An annual rock festival held in Naeba Ski Resort, the three-day Fuji Rock music festival features more than 200 Japanese and international musicians, making it the largest (and cleanest) outdoor music event in Japan. this year, the festival has roped in huge names such as SIA, The Cure, Jason Mraz, Death Cab for Cutie, Annie-Marie and more.

 Summer Sonic 2019, Japan

 In an amazing location overlooking Tokyo Bay, this is a huge summer event to check out in Japan.
 An interesting fact, the festival is held simultaneously in Chiba and Osaka, with acts switching days—so you won’t miss out, whichever you choose.
-This year’s line-up is yet to be announced but from the looks of last year’s acts (Chance the Rapper, Beck, Noel Gallagher’s High Flying Birds, Shawn Mendes) you’re in for a treat.
+From the looks of this year’s line-up (The 1975, Yuki, Fall Out Boy, Rita Ora and Red Hot Chili Peppers) you’re definitely in for a treat.

 Creamfields is an iconic UK music festival that has made its foray into Taiwan.
-We’re still awaiting the line-up but it’s almost guaranteed that you will party till your ears ring and your legs feel woozy.
+With The Chainsmokers, Andrew Rayel, Carta, Ben Nicky and others performing live in Taiwan it’s almost guaranteed that you will party till your ears ring and your legs feel woozy.
 But hey, isn’t that the whole point of partying anyway?